You’ve just inherited a Java 8 codebase. 200,000 lines of business logic. Your board wants it modernised. Fast.

 Cost reality check: AI-assisted migration isn’t always cheaper.
 Reverse engineering specs adds 30-40% to timelines.
 Validation adds 20-30% to costs.
 Remediation of AI errors adds 10-20%.
 If your legacy code characteristics don’t fit AI capabilities, traditional migration might cost less.

-When to call traditional GSI: security certifications required (financial, healthcare, government systems), regulatory compliance demands formal verification, risk profile too high for AI experimentation, code characteristics exceed AI capabilities.
+When to call traditional GSI: security certifications required (financial, healthcare, government systems), regulatory compliance demands formal verification, risk profile too high for AI experimentation, cost-benefit analysis favours traditional approach, code characteristics exceed AI capabilities (extreme complexity, poor documentation, business-critical systems where errors are unacceptable).

 Some systems are too risky for AI experimentation.
 Mainframe systems running core banking.
 Healthcare systems where errors harm patients.
 Trading systems where milliseconds and accuracy determine profitability.
 Use traditional approaches for these.
 The risk isn’t worth the potential cost savings.